 As we might not always support married couples to separate, the Bible does address the matter: “And unto the married I command, yet not I, but the Lord, Let not the wife depart from her husband: But and if she depart, let her remain unmarried or be reconciled to her husband: and let not the husband put away his wife” (1 Corinthians 7:10,11).

-But if a person puts others in the family in a life threatening situation, couples are advised to separate.
-At that point, separation isn’t an option, it’s survival.
+But if a person puts other members in the family in a life threatening situation, couples are advised to separate.
+At that point, separation isn’t an option, it’s a survival matter.

 In His service,